stuartwillis/poolparty/README.md

 ## Installing Conda

-### The basis for this installation is **conda** (Anaconda/Miniconda), which was designed for python but have been extended for a multitude of common programs.
+#### The basis for this installation is **conda** (Anaconda/Miniconda), which was designed for python but has been extended for a multitude of common programs.
 Conda is an excellent software manager that provides for software installation without high-level permissions (e.g. root or sudo), or in most cases, worrying about system idiosyncrasies (RHEL vs. Ubuntu, library presence/location, etc.).
 It is an *"It just works"* provider

-There are generally two options for installing with Conda; each user has a global conda 'environment' that provides programs in THEIR path (but no one else's); this may still suffer some version conflicts; the other option is to create separate environments where different copies/versions of programs are installed; this prevents version conflicts, but each 'environment' must be activated each time to make those programs accessible in the path (which is simple)
+There are generally two options for installing with conda; each user has a global conda 'environment' that provides programs in THEIR path (but no one else's); this may still suffer some version conflicts; the other option is to create separate environments where different copies/versions of programs are installed; this prevents version conflicts, but each 'environment' must be activated each time to make those programs accessible in the path (which is simple)

 Though most users will not notice a difference, there are also two flavors of conda: Anaconda and Miniconda.
 The difference is that Anaconda is a much larger installation with many included programs, most of which most users will never use.
 Miniconda is the light version, installing much faster; we recommend that one below, though either should serve for our purposes.